StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 ### init\_config

-The _init\_config_ section allows you to have an arbitrary number of global configuration options that will be available on every run of the check in `self.init_config`.
+The _init\_config_ section cano have an arbitrary number of global configuration options that will be available on every run of the check in `self.init_config`.

 ### instances